The Illinois Teaching and Certification Resource

 Additional Illinois Teacher Certification Requirements

-Like all states, becoming a certified teacher in Illinois requires new teachers to submit to a state and federal background check.
+As in all states, becoming a certified teacher in Illinois requires new teachers to submit to a state and federal background check.
 Fingerprint-based Criminal History Records Information (CHRI) background checks are run through the Illinois State Police (ISP) and the FBI.
 All applicants must submit a fingerprint card to proceed with the background check before they turn in their teaching license applications.
 Candidates should expect to repeat the background check at the school district level during the hiring process for each new position they seek.

-Similar to many states, the path to obtaining a teaching certification in Illinois is a fairly straightforward process if you are attending an approved teacher preparation program.
-Once you have completed all the requirements as stipulated by the state’s Department of Education, you must send in all of the information.
-The Teacher Certification Office gets a lot of applications in June, July and August, so it’s recommended to send in all information three to four months in advance of your estimated date of employment.
-The required steps to become a teacher in Illinois are as follows:
+The path to obtaining teaching certification in Illinois is a fairly straightforward process if you are attending an approved teacher preparation program.
+Once you have completed all the requirements as stipulated by the state’s Department of Education, you must apply for a teaching license.
+The Teacher Certification Office receives the majority of applications in June, July, and August and recommends that candidates submit supporting documents three to four months in advance of their estimated date of employment.
+The required documents to become a teacher in Illinois are as follows:

 - Official transcripts showing proof of bachelor’s degree

-- Official transcripts showing proof of accredited teacher preparation program
+- Official transcripts showing proof of completing an accredited teacher preparation program

 - Payment of non-refundable processing fee